huntdatacenter/docs/docs/patch-notes.md

 Based on requests, we have updated our default machine series with a [new E-series](/administer-science/services/machine-types/#e-series) that holds 16 GB ram per CPU.
 These can be ordered by [Requesting a machine size update](/administer-science/service-desk/lab-orders/#update-cpu-machine-size) in our administer science service desk.

+**New GPU type (A40)**

+NVIDIA A40 GPUs with 48 GB of memory are now available as [GPU accelerator types](/administer-science/services/machine-types/#gpu-accelerator-types) in Cloud2.
+[Contact us](/contact) for prioritized migration if you want to give it a try.

 <h3>Minor changes</h3>

 **Apptainer (Singularity)**